 Hey Fans, I get asked every year, so I am sharing this now.
 More specifically I am going to share with you the wise, well-researched and thoughtful words of a fellow photographer from South Carolina.

 Why no live animal at Little Loves?
-The short version, it’s unhealthy to the animals, it could be dangerous to you kids and it requires a significant amount of permitting.
+The short version, it’s unhealthy to the animals, it could be dangerous to your child and it requires a significant amount of permitting.

 The long answer is below.
 It has been copied verbatim, with permission, from S.C. photographer, Southern Belle Studios, who did a wonderful job laying out this information.
 You can also see the original link on Southern Belle Studio’s website.